AM243x Motor Control SDK 2025.00.00

 It is strongly recommend to use SysConfig where it is available instead of using direct SW API calls.
 This will help simplify the SW application and also catch common mistakes early in the development cycle.

-SysConfig can be used to configure things mentioned below:
+SysConfig can be used to configure the following:

 • Enabling SA Mux mode